-1. thick, 2.hair bearing, 3.contains numerous sebaceous glands.
+1. thick , 2.hair bearing , 3.contains numerous sebaceous glands.

-C/Connective tissue (subcutaneous tissue or superficial fascia): which is fibrofatty tissue, the fibrous septa uniting the skin to the underlying aponeurosis of the occipitofrontalis muscle.
-Numerous arteries and veins are found in this layer.
-The arteries are branches of the external and internal carotid arteries, and a free anastomosis takes place between them.
+C/Connective tissue (subcutaneous tissue): which is 1.Fibrofatty tissue.
+2.the fibrous septa uniting the skin to the underlying aponeurosis of the occipitofrontalis muscle.
+3.Numerous arteries and veins are found in this layer.
+4.The arteries are branches of the external and internal carotid arteries, and a free anastomosis takes place between them.

-A/Aponeurosis (epicranial): which is thin, tendinous sheet , unites the occipital and frontal bellies of the occipitofrontalis muscle.
-The lateral margins of the aponeurosis are attached to the temporal fascia.
-It is limited in front and behind by the origins of the occipitofrontalis muscle.
+A/Aponeurosis (epicranial): which is 1.
+Thin 2. tendinous sheet 3. unites the occipital and frontal bellies of the occipitofrontalis muscle.
+4. The lateral margins of the aponeurosis are attached to the temporal fascia.
+5. It is limited in front and behind by the origins of the occipitofrontalis muscle, and it extends laterally as far as the attachment of the aponeurosis to the temporal fascia.